pantheon-systems/example-drops-8-composer/README.md

 - `tests/behat/tests/behat/features` Where Behat test files, with the `.feature` extension, should be stored.
 The provided example tests will need to be replaced with project specific tests.
   - `tests/behat/tests/behat/features/content.feature` A Behat test file which logs into the Drupal dashboard, creates nodes, users and terms, and verifies their existience in the Drupal admin interface and the front end of the site

+## Github Actions

+If you need to enable Github Actions for an existing project, you should copy .ci/.github to .github and then add the following secrets to Github Actions configuration:

+- ADMIN_EMAIL
+- ADMIN_PASSWORD
+- ADMIN_USERNAME
+- TERMINUS_TOKEN
+- TERMINUS_SITE
+- SSH_PRIVATE_KEY
+- GH_TOKEN

 ## Updating your site